ImperialCollegeLondon/virtual_ecosystem/docs/source/glossary.md

 POM
   Particulate Organic Matter.
 A form of organic matter that derives from the decomposition and fragmentation of litter and other necromass.
-Generally, these particulates are still in a state where the tissue they orginated from can be determined.
-This chemical complexity makes this a form of protected carbon, however this is generally only a signifcant store of protected carbon in heavily waterlogged soils.
+Generally, these particulates are still in a state where the tissue they originated from can be determined.
+This chemical complexity makes this a form of protected carbon, however this is generally only a signifiant store of protected carbon in heavily waterlogged soils.

 MAOM
   Mineral Associated Organic Matter.
 This is organic matter which has formed a strong